elastic/apm-agent-python/docs/config/django.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If you already have middleware in place that handles :func:`process_exception`
-you will need to take extra care when using Sentry.
+you will need to take extra care when using Opbeat.

-For example, the following middleware would suppress Sentry logging due to it
+For example, the following middleware would suppress Opbeat logging due to it
 returning a response::

     class MyMiddleware(object):